Laravel 9 - Dropzone.js How to drag and drop / upload multiple images

 Step # 7 : Create methods in the ImageController.

-Access ImageController and create two methods one to display the form and the second to store images.
+Access ImageController and create two methods.
+One for showing the form and another for handling the image upload.

 <?php